 - If the plant is alive, whether flower, shrub or tree, you want to select a bypass action tool, or a scissor action tool.

-- If plant health isn’t a key concern with what you’re cutting – for example, if you’re cutting dead wood – an anvil action tool is the one for the job.
+- If plant health isn’t a big worry with what you’re cutting – for example, if you’re cutting dead wood – an anvil action tool is the one for the job.

 Bypass or anvil – what’s the difference?

-Scissor action is fairly self-explanatory; the two has two long sharp blades moving against each other to complete the cut.
+Scissor action is a fairly familiar description; the tool has two long sharp blades moving against each other to complete the cut.
 But 'bypass' and 'anvil'?
 What do these terms mean?

 It’s all about how the tool’s sharp blade cuts down onto the anvil, which forms the lower ‘jaw’ of the tool’s cutting area.
 The anvil (also called a cutting block, or sometimes a hook) supports the material which is being cut, holding it steady while the blade cuts down as the tool closes.

 Read on for more information on bypass and scissor action tools to make cuts on living plants.
-If plant health isn’t a key concern in what you’re cutting, you can find out more about Anvil action tools here.
+If plant health isn’t a key concern in what you’re cutting, you can jump straight to the section on anvil action tools here.

 What kind of jobs are Bypass action tools useful for?